-You will work with our Intake Specialists to gather all the information necessary to complete the required forms that enable us to represent you throughout the SSDI process.
+Gather Information: Our experienced Client Advocates will work with you to gather all the information necessary to complete the required forms and build a strong case.

-Your Case Advocate will help you prepare and file your initial application for benefits.
-After it is filed, your claim will be reviewed and processed on its technical merit by your local Social Security Administration (SSA) office to ensure you meet initial eligibility requirements.
+File Initial Application: Your team of Client Advocates will help you prepare and file your initial application for benefits.
+After it is filed, your claim will be reviewed by your local Social Security Administration (SSA) office to ensure you meet initial eligibility requirements.

-If your claim meets the initial requirements (sufficient work credits, citizenship requirements) a medical determination will be made by your state Disability Determination Services (DDS) agency.
-In order to verify your eligibility, the DDS office may provide additional questionnaires or request that you attend a Consultative Exam performed by a doctor of SSA’s choosing and paid for by SSA.
-Your Case Advocate will contact you with continuous updates as we monitor the progress of your application.
+Initial Application Review: If your claim meets the initial requirements (sufficient work credits, citizenship requirements, etc.), a medical determination will be made by your local Disability Determination Services (DDS) agency.
+In order to verify your eligibility, the DDS office may provide additional questionnaires or request that you attend a Consultative Exam (performed by a doctor chosen and paid for by the SSA).
+Your Client Advocates will keep you updated on progress, as we continue to closely monitor your application.

 Depending on the state that you live in, you may move on to the Request for Reconsideration or Request for Hearing phase.